On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Average costs per unit time

-This follows from applying Lemma~\ref{lem:1} to the optimality equation for the $\bar{\beta}$-discounted MDP defined by the HV-AG transformation.
+The validity of (\ref{eq:acoe}) follows from applying Lemma~\ref{lem:1} to the optimality equation for the $\bar{\beta}$-discounted MDP defined by the HV-AG transformation.
 Further, Proposition~\ref{prp:1} implies that the optimal average cost for each state is $\bar{v}_{\bar{\beta}}(\ell)$, so (i) holds.